10 Ways to Teach Your Kids About Money

 The first thing to teach your kids about money is that it’s only green paper.
-It’s required for existence in society, but cannot buy love, friends or happiness.
-And, they will not take it with them after their life is over.
+Money is required for existence in society but cannot buy love, friends, or happiness.
+And they will not take it with them after their life is over.

 2. It’s your responsibility

-In a poll of parents by the website www.ivillage.com, 65% stated their own parents had taught them nothing about money.
+In a poll of parents by the website iVillage, 65% stated their own parents had taught them nothing about money.
 This would explain a portion of the current debt crisis.
 It is your responsibility to mentor your kids in the important facts of life.
 Money stands tall on that list.

 3. Younger kids and money

 Kindergarten age children are fascinated with money.
 Isn’t it refreshing to see a person get truly excited over a nickel?
 Teaching a child this age about money also comes with the extra benefit of learning math skills.
 Introduce to him all of the different valued coins.
 Have him count and divide them.
 He will never tire of this game!
 If you would like additional tips for young kids you can Download a free eBook by Brightpeak Financial on teaching your kids money smarts.

 4. Give an allowance

 When you feel your kids are at an appropriate age, have them start earning their own money.
 Nothing teaches children the value of a dollar like having to work for it.
 [Tweet This] And they can start saving up their allowance to purchase items they want instead of bugging you for it!
 Try this All Pro Dad training tool, Chore Chart.